Street art: Europe

 Urban art in Mitte (Berlin, 2025).

-David de la Mano (Paris, 2015).
+The little girl with the kite at ENAC (Toulouse, 2025).

 Asia

 India

 In India, street art is hugely popular.
 Many of the film and TV series promotional materials were created by street painters/artists.
 Currently, digital art is replacing hand painted posters.
 From 1960 to the 1990s, the street posters worked well and impressed audiences.
 In the 1990s the hand painted posters started to be replaced by flex banners outside theatres.
 After the 2000s, the popularity of street posters started to decline, being replaced by digitally printed posters.
 Street art painting and street art drawing sketch has since declined in India due to the replacement by digital posters.